VillagerUnknown/VillagerCoin/README.md

 * Adds 5 custom coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
 * Adds 3 edible coin items with no currency values: Gold, Emerald, and Netherite.
 * Convert between the different coins with the crafting tables.
+* Smelt down Copper, Iron, and Gold coins for their respective resources.
 * Optionally find coins in vanilla structures.
 * Optionally earn coins by killing some vanilla mobs.
+* Optionally earn coins by killing pigs, hoglins, and zoglins.
+(For easier coins.)
 * Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.
+* Optionally allow players to flip individual coins for a heads or tails result in chat.
+* Configurable loot bonus per level chance for coins from mobs.

 **Currency Values**